evgeniradev/url_shortener/README.md

 ```

 ## [Docker](https://docs.docker.com/) Installation
-Please note, you will need Docker Compose.
+Please note, you will need to have Docker Compose installed.

 Build the container:
 ```
 $ docker-compose build
 ```

-Start the containerL
+Start the container:
 ```
 $ docker-compose up
 ```